 MAKING A LIFE IN POETRY

-What’s the difference between wanting to be a poet and choosing to make a life in poetry?
-The real challenges may be about a lot more than writing poems.
-How does the culture we live in influence our notions of how this is or isn’t possible, or the validity of such a choice?
+What’s the difference between “wanting to be a poet” and making a life in poetry?
+The real challenges may be about a lot more than writing.
+How does the culture or subculture we live in influence our notions of what this means, how it is or isn’t possible, or the validity of such a choice?
 What goes on behind and around a life that produces poems?
 Festival Poets share their personal observations and experiences, challenges and rewards, delights and disappointments.

-Our cliché notions about the “poetic” personality and the “masculine” one may seem completely at odds, yet many poems have been written that celebrate the rituals of men, their rites of passage, the behaviors that society overtly or tacitly accepts as validating masculinity.
-Some of these poems, although once part of the “official” canon, are now viewed as misogynistic or celebrating self-defeating, even self-destructive behaviors.
-How does poetry help men navigate societal demands regarding masculinity?
+Clichéd notions about the “poetic” personality and the “masculine” one may seem completely at odds, yet many poems have been written that celebrate the rituals, rites of passage and behaviors that society overtly or tacitly accepts as validating masculinity.
+Some of these poems, although once part of the “official” canon, are now viewed as misogynistic or celebrating self-defeating, even self-destructive, behaviors.
+How does poetry help us navigate societal demands regarding masculinity?
 What masks does it offer to hide behind?
-What opportunities to question them?
+What opportunities to peer behind them?

 Festival Poets consider and discuss questions related to the craft of making poems.
 Depending on the poet, these broad-reaching conversations can range from the general (What is the larger purpose of craft?
 What are the rewards of trying to master it?) to the specific (How do work schedules, patterns of revision, the uses of traditional forms, the subtleties of line breaks or the place of sound and phrasing in composition come into play when considering craft?).

 OUR HOUSE: ECO-POETRY AND THE EARTH